graywolf/mass-renamer/readme.md

 ----------

 When you run the renamer, it opens text editor of your choice and fills it with file path.
-You edit the file, close your editor and renamer will do it's thing and rename stuff.
+You edit the file, close your editor and renamer will do its thing and rename stuff.

 Rules for editing the rename file